Legal operations practitioner. AI governance consultant. PMP-certified. JAG Corps-trained.

 Ewa Beach, Hawaii

-My career in law started inside one of the most operationally demanding legal environments that exists: the U.S. Army JAG Corps.
-As a paralegal and legal operations practitioner, I managed court-martial case operations, built legal analytics infrastructure from scratch, and designed triage and workflow systems where missed deadlines carry statutory consequences.
+My career started inside one of the most operationally demanding legal environments that exists: the U.S. Army JAG Corps.
+As a paralegal and legal operations practitioner, I managed court-martial case operations, built analytics infrastructure from scratch, and designed triage systems where missed deadlines carry statutory consequences.
 Not just professional ones.

 Every inefficiency is a design problem.
 I build solutions that address the root, not the symptom, so the fix holds when I'm not in the room.